warren/art/about.md

 Big thanks again to my mom and dad.

-I'm writing a long bio because the footer gets cut off when the text margin isn't long enough and I don't want to learn how to fix this problem yet
+This bio is long because the footer gets cut off when the text margin isn't long enough and I don't want to learn how to fix this problem yet